20 Must-Know Statistics & Employment Data for 2024

 Cashier Tenure Statistics

 Typically, this job is considered to be temporary or transitional for most employees.
-However, to make matters worse, Cashiers in the U.S. have been leaving their jobs in record numbers since 2023 due to low pay.
+However, to make matters worse, Cashiers are leaving their jobs in record numbers, contributing to the high turnover rate.

 Cashier Jobs by Industry